andriy101/mui-schematics/README.md

 ### Switching theme palette type

-AT any time you can switch theme palette type (between 'dark' and 'light'):
+At any time you can switch theme palette type (between 'dark' and 'light'):

     # switch to dark palette
     schematics mui-schematics:i --theme dark --skipInstallModules